-Offices can be pretty boring – a chair, a desk, a filing cabinet – not very inspirational.
+An office can be pretty boring – a chair, a desk, a filing cabinet – not very inspirational.
 But we can bring in a few things that will make our workspace feel more like a work haven.

 You may not be able to paint the walls, but you can bring in furniture and knick-knacks to make your office more cheerful or relaxing.
-The psychology of color says red can get you excited for your job and produce quick work.
+The psychology of color says red can get you excited about your job and produce quick work.
 Blue, green, or purple may add a calming effect if your work tends to be stressful.
 Add yellow to bring in a happy element and energize people.
 Orange is considered the color of focus, productivity, and organization, according to the principles of Feng Shui.

 Studies show workers experienced a higher quality of life when offices were enriched by plants.
 Plants improve workspace aesthetics and air quality.
 A Norwegian study found that desk plants and flowers improve attention rates and help keep people focused on their work.
 Add wood and stone elements to bring in the outdoors and you won’t feel like you’re stuck in an office all day.